Why it’s so hard to get rid of fake online reviews

 People have increasingly shopped online, rather than in stores, over the past decade, and the pandemic has accelerated that shift by five years.
 And yet, online scams abound.
 Fake reviews are especially pernicious and rampant, prompting unsuspecting consumers to spend money on products and services based on phony five-star reviews.

 This week, a branch of the government in the United Kingdom, the Competition and Markets Authority (CMA), began an inquiry into fake reviews on Amazon and Google to see whether they have broken the law by not taking enough action to protect consumers.
-Here in the United States, the Federal Trade Commission (FTC) has been working to crack down on brands that that pay for fake reviews since 2019.
+In the United States, the Federal Trade Commission (FTC) has been working to crack down on brands that that pay for fake reviews since 2019.
 But all of these agencies are finding it harder than you might expect to police the shady world of fake reviews.

 What Drives Fake Reviews?

-In the world of brick and mortar stores, one important way a brand could grow was by word of mouth: If customers loved a product, the hope was that they would recommend it to others.
+In the world of brick and mortar stores, one important way a brand could grow was by word of mouth; If customers loved a product, the hope was that they would recommend it to others.
 Online reviews were designed to replicate that experience.
 If a customer was intrigued by a product they saw, the reviews were supposed to give them an authentic insight into how other users of the product felt about it.

-In the cut-throat world of e-commerce, brands go to great lengths to acquire positive reviews, since they could be the difference between customer buying their product instead of those of their competitors.
+In the cut-throat world of e-commerce, brands go to great lengths to acquire positive reviews, since they could be the difference between customers buying their product instead of those of competitors.
 Reviews may be completely fake or written by employees of a brand, who do not disclose their affiliation.
-They may also be incentivized—when people write positive reviews in exchange for money or free product.
+They may also be incentivized—when people write positive reviews in exchange for money or free products.

 The latter has been proven to be effective at boosting sales.
 One study of 7 million reviews found that products with incentivized reviews had higher ratings (4.74 out of 5) than non-incentivized ones (4.36 out of 5).
 And that 0.38 difference could boost a product from the 54th percentile to the 94th percentile in ratings.
 So if you’re searching for top-reviewed products, the ones with incentivized reviews are likely to be ranked significantly higher than those with authentic reviews.